akimd/vcsn/doc/automata.rst

   3 -> F3

-Internally, these initial and final weights are represented as weights on transitions leaving a *pre-initial* state or reaching a *post-final* states.
+Internally, these initial and final weights are represented as weights on transitions leaving a :dfn:`pre-initial` state or reaching a :dfn:`post-final` states.

 .. digraph:: ex1prepost